DataDog/documentation/content/en/agent/proxy.md

         * `yum install ca-certificates` (CentOS, Redhat) The file might be located at `/etc/ssl/certs/ca-bundle.crt` for CentOS, Redhat.

+HAProxy 1.8 and newer allows DNS service discovery to detect server changes and automatically apply them to configuration.
-Once the HAProxy configuration is in place, you can reload it or restart HAProxy. **It is recommended to have a `cron` job that reloads HAProxy every 10 minutes** (usually doing something like `service haproxy reload`) to force a refresh of HAProxy's DNS cache, in case `app.datadoghq.com` fails over to another IP.
+If you are using older version of HAProxy, you have to reload or restart HAProxy. **It is recommended to have a `cron` job that reloads HAProxy every 10 minutes** (usually doing something like `service haproxy reload`) to force a refresh of HAProxy's DNS cache, in case `app.datadoghq.com` fails over to another IP.

 {{% /tab %}}
 {{% tab "Datadog EU site" %}}